formbricks/formbricks/README.md

 Formbricks productizes best practices for qualitative in-app user discovery.
 Use micro-surveys to target the right users at the right time without making surveys annoying.

+**Try it out in the cloud at [formbricks.com](https://formbricks.com)**

 ### Mission: Base your decisions on qualitative data.

 Formbricks helps you apply best practices from data-driven work and experience management to make better business decisions.
 Use Formbricks to collect and manage insights from your users; run a product market fit survey to know which audience to focus on and whether your value proposition is being recognized.

+### Features

+- 📲 Create in-product surveys with our no code editor with multiple question types
+- 📚 Choose from a variety of best-practice templates
+- 👩🏻 Launch and target your surveys to specific user groups without changing your application code
+- 🔗 Create shareable link surveys
+- 👨‍👩‍👦 Invite your team members to collaborate on your surveys
+- 🔌 Integrate Formbricks with Slack, Posthog, Zapier and more
+- 🔒 All open source, transparent and self-hostable

 ### Built With